This post may contain affiliate links. Please read our disclosure policy.

-- They’re a super nutritious breakfast.
-These oats are packed with 22 grams of protein and 9g of fiber per serving.
+- Nutrient-packed.
+These oats are packed with 22 grams of protein and 9g of fiber per serving, making them a super satisfying and filling breakfast.

 Ingredients

-Rolled oats: Make sure to grab rolled oats for this recipe, as instant oats or quick oats won’t give the same texture.
-You can use steel-cut oats, but they’ll be chewier.
-Oats are full of health benefits!
+- Rolled oats: Make sure to grab old-fashioned oats AKA rolled oats for this recipe.
+Instant oats or quick oats won’t give the same texture.
+Steel-cut oats can work but they will be much, much chewier.
+Classic oats work best.

-Milk: Use whatever type of milk you normally use.
-You can use regular milk or dairy-free milk like oat milk, almond milk, coconut milk, cashew milk, or soy milk.
+- Milk: Use whatever type of milk you normally use.
+You can use regular milk or dairy-free milk like oat milk, almond milk, coconut milk, or soy milk.

-- Add the rolled oats, chia seeds, cinnamon and brown sugar to a small bowl, 16-oz mason jar, or any single-serve sealable container.
+- Add ingredients.
+Add rolled oats, chia seeds, cinnamon, brown sugar, Greek yogurt, vanilla, milk, and maple syrup to a 16-oz mason jar or any single-serve sealable container.
+Stir oat mixture until fully combined.

 I think they’re best cold, but of course you can heat them up if you want to!
 Just microwave them in 30-second increments (usually about 60-90 seconds total).

-You can store your overnight oats in the fridge for up to 5 days in an airtight container.
+You can store your oats in the fridge in an airtight container for up to 5 days.

 Ingredients